 The flu vaccination is to protect people from severe illness.
 Every year thousands of people are admitted to hospital due to flu and its complications.

-- Living in long-stay residential care homes or other long-stay care facilities.
+- Those in long-stay residential care homes.

 Where to get the flu vaccine